shkakbar/Portfolio/README.md

 Data Analysis and Visualisation
 * Python
   * AirBNB: Analysis of AirBNB rental in Sweden (Stockholm).
-   ** Python Libraries used are as follows>
+Libraries used are as follows>
      - Pandas
      - Numpy
      - Matplotlib
      - Seaborn
      - sklearn (Linear model, Model selection, Train Test Split, Classification Report, Confusion Matrix and Metrics)

   * Twitter - Disaster Response Web App: Applciation to respond to crticial event at the time of emergency.
+Libraries used are as follows>